AdoDragicevic/custom-state-management/README.md

 ---

-## 1. in our react project src/ we add store/ and configure the base logic for our global state management in store.js
+## 1. in our react project src/ we add store/ and configure the base logic for our global state management in store.js (file naming and location are flexible)

 ```js